DublinGreen/node_js_sockets_chat_app/README.md

 -------------------
 node js entry script app.js

-to run, open the command line interface and naviagte to the project directory .
+to run, open the command line interface and navigate to the project directory .
 Run the node command < node ./app.js >.
 The port is  5555
 Visit on your browser http://127.0.0.1:5555/ or better http://localhost:5555/ to be safe.
 For those that change their default local IP.
 Una well done oh.

 The default username for a chat is tizeti.
 You can change it but i suggest small letters only. its easier for every body that way.